-As at 31 December 2023, the Group had significant concentration of credit risk with four customers (2022: three) accounting for 49% (2022: 47%) of its trade receivables outstanding as at that date.
+As at 31 December 2024, the Group had significant concentration of credit risk with five customers (2023: four) accounting for 52% (2023: 49%) of its trade receivables outstanding as at that date.
 Management is confident that this concentration will not result in any loss to the Group considering the credit history of these customers.

 The average credit period on sales and services is between 30-60 days.
-No interest is charged on trade receivables.
 The receivables from certain customers are secured by the bank guarantees.
 Trade receivables from related parties are disclosed under note 9.

-Notes to the consolidated financial statements for the year ended 31 December 2023 (continued)
+Notes to the consolidated financial statements for the year ended 31 December 2024 (continued)

-8 Trade receivables and other current assets (continued)
+8. Trade receivables and other current assets (continued)